Pennsylvania Election Ballot

 Voteshield Co-Founder & Policy Strategist

-Quinn Raymond manages VoteShield, which he co-founded in 2017.
-He works closely with election administrators, computer scientists, and data analysts to ensure the integrity of voter registration and absentee ballot data across the nation.
+Quinn Raymond co-founded VoteShield in 2017.
+He works closely with election officials, computer scientists, and data analysts to ensure the integrity of voter registration and absentee ballot data across the nation.

 Emily Rodriguez